 This innovative course will provide intense oral practice in Spanish.
 In addition to traditional oral practices (film, radio, video, discussions, oral presentations, debates), there will be small discussion groups and regular access to sound and video files on the WWW.
 News items, current newspapers, radio and television news will be accessed regularly on the WWW and specific news items will be followed in some detail.
 Prerequisite: At least 12 credit hours in Spanish or the equivalent.
 6 hours class per week.
+In addition, students are required to attend a three-hour compulsory monitor session per week.

-SPAN-2423.
-Oral Intense II
+SPAN-2423, Oral Intense II

 This course is designed as a follow up to SPAN 2413 and will provide intense oral practice in Spanish.
 In addition to traditional oral practices, there will be small discussion groups and regular access to sound and video files on the WWW.
 News items, current newspapers, radio and television news will be accessed regularly on the WWW and specific news items will be followed in some detail.
 Prerequisite: SPAN 2413 or equivalent.
+In addition, students are required to attend a three-hour compulsory monitor session per week.